 I am examining barriers to healthy weight management among women of childbearing age in Ghana.

 My research interests are focused on secondary trauma in helping professionals working with at-risk and mariginalized populations.
-I am currently investigating experiences of Cambodian therapists in Cambodia.
+I am currently investigating experiences of Cambodian therapists working with complex trauma in Cambodia.
 Additional interests include formation and maintenance of trauma across individuals, families, and communities; re-integration of chronically homeless popualtions into housing and social communities; and uses of language switching when working with mulitlingual families in family therapy.

 Open Science Collaboration, the Reproducibility Project- Replicating psychological research.

 Characteristics of same-gender relationships in longer-term dyads: A phenomenological study.